Debian GNU/Hurd Configuration

 The Hurd console

 Besides the Mach console you encountered during installation, the GNU/Hurd features a powerful user-space console providing virtual terminals.
-It should be started automatically at boot, otherwise you can start it manually with the following command:
+If you have installed in pseudo-graphical mode, it should be started automatically at boot, otherwise you can start it manually with the following command:

 # console -d vga -d pc_mouse --repeat=mouse -d pc_kbd --repeat=kbd -d generic_speaker -c /dev/vcs